Skip to main content

 See If S-Corp Election Makes Sense for Your Esports & Gaming Business

-Most esports & gaming owners I work with make the switch between $60K and $80K in net income.
+Most esports & gaming owners make the switch somewhere between $60K and $80K in net income.
 Use the free calculator to compare sole prop SE taxes vs. S-Corp payroll taxes, including NJ compliance costs.

 How are esports tournament winnings taxed?

-Tournament prize winnings are ordinary income under IRC §61(a), fully taxable in the year received.
-For professional players (gaming is your business, not a hobby), prize money is Schedule C self-employment income subject to both income tax and self-employment tax (15.3% on the first $176,100 in 2025).
-For hobby players, prizes go on Schedule 1 as Other Income: no SE tax, but you also can't deduct any gaming expenses (this limitation is permanent under OBBBA).
-Tournament organizers should issue 1099-MISC Box 3 (Prizes/Awards), not 1099-NEC.
-If they issue the wrong form, request a correction.
-Entry fees for professional players are deductible business expenses under IRC §162(a).
+Tournament prize winnings are ordinary income under IRC Section 61(a), fully taxable in the year received.
+For professional players (gaming is your business, not a hobby), prize money is Schedule C self-employment income subject to both income tax and self-employment tax (15.3% on the first $184,500 in 2026).
+For hobby players, prizes go on Schedule 1 as Other Income: no SE tax, but you also cannot deduct any gaming expenses (this limitation is permanent under OBBBA).
+Tournament organizers should issue 1099-MISC Box 3 (Prizes and Awards), not 1099-NEC.
+Per the IRS Instructions for Form 1099-MISC (Rev. 4-2025), prizes for competitions are excluded from 1099-NEC Box 1.
+W-2G is NOT used for esports winnings.
+W-2G applies only to gambling: slot machine payouts of $1,200+, keno of $1,500+, and poker tournaments of $5,000+ net.
+If an organizer issues the wrong form, request a correction.
+Entry fees for professional players are deductible business expenses under IRC Section 162(a).
+The reporting threshold for prizes drops to $2,000 for 2026 under OBBBA Section 70433.

 How are crypto prizes and NFT payouts taxed?

 Crypto prizes are taxable as ordinary income at fair market value when received, per IRS Notice 2014-21 (FAQ A9).
-Your cost basis equals that FMV.
-When you later sell or exchange the crypto, the difference between proceeds and basis is a capital gain or loss.
-Short-term gains (held 12 months or less) are taxed as ordinary income; long-term gains (held more than 12 months) are taxed at preferential rates (0%, 15%, or 20% depending on income).
+Your cost basis equals that FMV (FAQ A13).
+When you later sell or exchange the crypto, the difference between proceeds and basis is a capital gain or loss reported on Form 8949.
+Short-term gains (held 12 months or less) are taxed as ordinary income; long-term gains (held more than 12 months) get preferential rates (0%, 15%, or 20% depending on income).
 Revenue Procedure 2024-28 requires wallet-by-wallet cost basis tracking starting January 1, 2025.
-Play-to-earn tokens in games like Axie Infinity or other blockchain games are taxable when received IF they can be converted to fiat or other crypto.
-Closed-ecosystem currencies like V-Bucks (Fortnite) or Riot Points are NOT taxable because they have no external exchange value.
+Play-to-earn tokens like Axie Infinity's AXS and SLP are taxable when received because they can be converted to fiat or other crypto.
+Closed-ecosystem currencies like V-Bucks (Fortnite) or Riot Points (League of Legends) are NOT taxable because they have no external exchange value.
+Gas fees paid when acquiring crypto are added to your cost basis (FAQ A8), and gas fees on sales are subtracted from proceeds.

 Is my gaming income a business or a hobby?

-The IRS applies the Groetzinger test: you must show a genuine profit motive, conduct the activity in a businesslike manner, and depend on the income for your livelihood (or at least expect to profit).
-Key factors: do you keep separate books and records?
-Do you spend substantial time gaming/streaming?
-Have you made a profit in 3 of 5 years?
-Do you depend on this income?
-A business can deduct all ordinary and necessary expenses.
-A hobby can deduct nothing against Other Income (this limitation became permanent under OBBBA).
+The IRS applies the factors in IRC Section 183 and the Groetzinger test: you must show a genuine profit motive, conduct the activity in a businesslike manner, and depend on the income for your livelihood (or at least expect to profit).
+Key factors include whether you keep separate books and records, spend substantial time gaming or streaming, have made a profit in 3 of 5 years, and depend on this income.
+A business can deduct all ordinary and necessary expenses on Schedule C. A hobby can deduct nothing against Other Income, and OBBBA made this limitation permanent.
 Most full-time streamers and professional esports players clearly qualify as businesses.
-The gray area is the part-time streamer with a day job who consistently loses money on gaming expenses; the IRS may challenge hobby status.
+The gray area is the part-time streamer with a day job who consistently loses money on gaming expenses; the IRS may challenge that classification.
+Getting this right matters: the difference between business and hobby can swing your tax liability by thousands of dollars annually.

 Does the jock tax apply to esports players?